jenkinsci/iOS-AdHoc-Deployment-Plugin/README.md

 ![OTA Plugin Screnshot](https://raw.github.com/sourcebits-jesly/otabuilder-plugin/master/resources/screenshot.png "Screenshot of OTA Builder in Jenkins Project Configuration Page")

-###What needs to be done to have the plugin on my machine.
+###What needs to be done to have the plugin on my machine?

 *  First you need to have, [ruby-runtime-plugin](https://github.com/jenkinsci/ruby-runtime-plugin) installed in your Jenkins Server.
 *  Install jruby [1.6.7](http://jruby.org/2012/02/22/jruby-1-6-7) on your system.